 How to keep your house hunt going during the COVID-19 crisis

 If your contract is coming to an end and you were expecting to move house soon, we know how stressful this time must be for you.
-As of 23 March the UK is in lockdown – meaning you can’t leave the house unless it’s for one of four reasons:
+As of 23 March the UK is in lockdown – and from 13 May the revised restrictions mean you must:

 If you can’t be there in person, a viewing via video call can be a great option.
 It can be a good way to get a sense of the property, but also to meet any potential flatmates.
 A five minute video chat can tell you way more than any number of messages, and give you a good sense of whether you click.
 Try FaceTime, Zoom, Skype… whatever works for you.

 How to add a video to your ad